TAG: Task-based Accumulated Gradients for Lifelong learning: Introduction

-Our proposed method, described in Section \ref{tag_sec}, achieves state-of-the-art results and outperforms several Replay-free methods on complex datasets like \textbf{Split-miniImageNet}, \textbf{Split-CUB}, etc. with a large number of tasks.
-For smaller episodic memory, our method also outperforms the \textit{Replay-based} methods as shown in Section \ref{exp_sec}.
-Note that we propose a new approach to optimizing based on the past gradients and as such it could potentially be applied along with the existing lifelong learning methods.
+Our proposed method, described in Section \ref{tag_sec}, achieves state-of-the-art results and outperforms several Replay-free methods on complex datasets like \textbf{Split-miniImageNet}, \textbf{Split-CUB}, etc. For smaller episodic memory, our method also outperforms the \textit{Replay-based} methods as shown in Section \ref{exp_sec}.
+Note that we propose a new approach to optimizing based on the past gradients and as such it could potentially be applied along with the existing LLL methods including replay-based methods.
 We demonstrate the effectiveness of doing the same in the experiments.